Wondering if vitamins for cerebral palsy can help reduce some of its symptoms?

 2. Calcium and Vitamin D

-Calcium and vitamin D can make a huge difference in the bone health of children with CP.
+Calcium and vitamin D can make a huge difference in the bone health of children with cerebral palsy.

 Vitamin D helps the body absorb calcium, and calcium is essential for strengthening the bones.